 Surface Complexation Modeling.

-Surface complexation modeling (SCM) employs mass action equations subject to thermodynamic and electrostatic constraints to describe solute-solid phase interactions.
-They are typically calibrated using adsorption isotherm/titration data collected across a range of geochemical conditions, sometimes with the aid of spectroscopic tools or ab inito modeling.12 In general, they are used to describe and validate surface chemical reactions for specific minerals and define and estimate important surface reactions for complex mineral mixtures (e.g. soil and sediment samples).
-These can then facilitate predictions of solute mobility in specific aquifer systems.
-Challenges associated with using and comparing results of SCMs within the scientific literature include the variety of experimental systems and conditions used for model calibration, and non-standard methodology for choosing model parameters and SCM chemical reactions.15

-Radium binding to mineral surfaces was modeled through a double diffuse layer (DDL) surface complexation model implemented in PHREEQC.16 Reaction formulations developed from spectroscopic measurements and used in previous studies were used to fit the experimental data.11,12 Details for fitting SCMs here along with some alternative modeling strategies are found in the supporting information.
+Radium interaction with mineral surfaces was modeled through a double diffuse layer (DDL) surface complexation model implemented in PHREEQC.16 Reaction formulations developed from spectroscopic measurements and used in previous studies were used to fit the experimental data.11,12 Details for fitting SCMs here along with some alternative modeling strategies are found in the supporting information.

 Results and Discussion

 Sorption isotherms.
 All fitted isotherms were linear within the range of activities studied, and a Kd value was calculated by fitting a line to the experimental data (Table 1).
-The sorption isotherm results for all minerals are plotted in figure 1.
+The sorption isotherm results for all minerals (normalized by mass) are plotted in figure 1.
 Sorption to both iron oxides show a strong dependence on pH, with ferrihydrite showing greater sorption across all pH values compared to goethite, and the extent of sorption increasing with increasing pH for both iron oxides.
 Differences in the surface area (table S1) explain some of the variation when comparing the extent of Ra sorption for goethite and ferrihydrite sorption, with ferrihydrite having nearly twice the surface area of goethite.
 Accordingly, A Ksa, defined as the Kd normalized by the mineral surface area (m2/g) (table 1), is used to compare the extent of Ra adsorption between treatments.
 At circumneutral pH, goethite and ferrihydrite have relatively close Ksa values, however at more extreme values (pH = 3 and pH = 9), ferrihydrite demonstrates an appreciably larger extent of sorption compared to goethite.
-Several studies examine sorption of Ra to iron (hydr)oxides, including ferrihydrite and goethite, reporting either a Kd or data that can be used to calculate one (table S2).9,11,17,18

 Two studies report isotherm data for Ra sorption to ferrihydrite, and the experimental results presented here match both reported values to within an order of magnitude of the Kd values.11,17 The Kd found in our study is the largest of the collected data sets, but was also performed at lower background ionic strength (here, 10 mM, others, 100-500 mM) and higher mineral surface area (here, 382.9 m2/g, others, ~250 m2/g) , consistent with previous results suggesting increased salinity reduces the extent of Ra sorption.9 One study compared Ra sorption to hematite, ferrihydrite, goethite, and lepidocrocite, finding that ferrihydrite sorbs Ra most extensively.17 This suggests the sorption isotherm results presented here represent an upper limit for Ra sorption to iron oxides in these conditions.